Abucay: Geography

-Topography of Abucay varies from the mountainous terrain of Mount Natib caldera in the west to the coastal areas of the province along the shore of Manila Bay.
+The topography of Abucay varies from the mountainous terrain of Mount Natib caldera in the west to the coastal areas of the province along the shore of Manila Bay.
 Six rivers with a combined length of 37 km originate from the mountain flowing in the west-to-east direction.

+Abucay is situated 4.78 km from the provincial capital Balanga, and 117.79 km from the country's capital city of Manila.

 Climate

 Barangays

 Abucay is politically subdivided into 9 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Abucay had a population of 42,984.
 The population density was sigfig 42,984/79.72.

 Most of the people of Abucay speak the Tagalog language.
 There are also residents who speak "Kapampangang Hilaw," a dialect variation of the Kapampangan language, in Barangay Mabatang.

 Economy

+The mainly agricultural and fishing town is situated on the northeastern portion of the Bataan Peninsula, along Manila Bay, with a total land area of 79.72 km2.

-Abucay is basically an agricultural and fishing town.
+It is basically an agricultural and fishing town.
 Besides Manila Bay, existing fishponds cover an area of 1521 ha of which 319 ha are under intensive use while the rest are non-functioning but available for utilization.
 These fishponds are rich with commercial species like milkfish, tilapia, pla-pla and shrimps.

 Agricultural lands in Abucay produces rice, corn, root crops, legumes, vegetable and various kinds of fruits as well as forest-grown bamboo and buho.
 Most of the walis tambo (local brooms) sold in Baguio come from Abucay.